Congratulations on finishing your book. Here

 LIGHTNING SOURCE – $70 for each Print and

 Electronic Version first time upload ($35 cover and $35 interior) This platform is geared for people who know what they are doing.
+It has multiple publishing platforms including variations of Ingram, CoreSource, iBooks, and Lightning Source.

 Lightning Source is the premier POD publisher